Smoothing cones over K3 surfaces: Introduction

 \begin{acknowledge} We thank Paul Hacking, Yoshinori Namikawa and Miles Reid for useful discussions.
-We also thank Angelo Lopez and Shigeru Mukai for helpful comments on the first version of this article.
+We also thank Angelo Lopez and Ciro Ciliberto for pointing out \cite{CLM,CLM2} after the first version of this article appeared, and also to Shigeru Mukai for helpful comments on the first version.
+Finally, we thank the referees for several helpful comments, corrections and advice.
 SC was supported by the DFG through grant Hu 337-6/2, and ERC Advanced grant no.~340258, TADMICAMT.
 TS was supported by Max Planck Institute for Mathematics, JSPS Research Fellowships for Young Scientists and JST tenure track program. \end{acknowledge}